NikolasEnt/NikolasEnt.github.io/_posts/2017-10-20-How-I-run-TensorFlow-with-CUDA-9-and-cuDNN-7-in-openSUSE-on-AMD-Ryzen.md

 ```

 The Bazel installation [instruction][bazel_install] is quite simple, however, do not forget to install the Bazel dependencies (`zip` is the only missed package in case of described here installation of openSUSE 42.2).
-After compilation I placed it in the   `/usr/local/` as well and add it to the $PATH.
+After compilation, I placed it in the   `/usr/local/` as well and add it to the $PATH.

 ```
 export PATH=/usr/local/bazel/bin:$PATH